AA Contact info

 Mike Mitchell is a trial and appellate lawyer with more than 25 years of experience in state and federal courts.
 In Chambers USA, Mike is praised for his "great insight" and sources note that "his client service is fabulous" (Chambers USA 2014).

 Mike regularly advises clients on business strategies for resolving complex disputes.
-He has extensive experience managing complex business litigation, including ERISA and intellectual property litigation.
+He has extensive experience managing complex business litigation, including intellectual property and ERISA litigation.
 He has tried cases in all three federal districts in North Carolina and in numerous counties across the State.
 Mike routinely handles cases in the North Carolina Business Court, and cases designated as Exceptional by the Chief Justice.
 He has handled appeals before the Fourth Circuit Court of Appeals, the North Carolina Supreme Court and the North Carolina Court of Appeals.
-He also regularly represents clients in litigation in other states; most recently, New York, Texas, Florida and Michigan.
+He also regularly represents clients in litigation in other states; most recently, New York, Texas, and Michigan.

 In 2015, Mike was appointed by Chief Justice Mark Martin to serve on the North Carolina Commission for the Administration of Law and Justice.
 In August 2013, Mike was appointed by Governor Pat McCrory to serve on the North Carolina General Statutes Commission.
 Mike also serves on the Civil Local Rules Committee of the Eastern District of North Carolina and he has worked to revise the local rules for the Tenth Judicial District for electronic discovery.